-(c) Each tuition rate shall be increased by a per pupil capital needs component calculated in accordance with M.G.L. c.
-71, § 89(ff), and each year's general appropriations act.
+Each tuition rate shall be increased by a per pupil capital needs component calculated in accordance with M.G.L. c.
+71, § 89(ff), and each year’s general appropriations act.

-(4) Any amounts appropriated under line item 7010-0030 for the purpose of per pupil facilities aid for Commonwealth charter schools shall be used to reimburse sending districts for the capital component of the tuition payments, as calculated in 603 CMR 1.)08(3)(c), but shall not affect the payments due to Commonwealth charter schools.
+Facilities: Any amounts appropriated under line item 7010-0030 for the purpose of per pupil facilities aid for Commonwealth charter schools shall be used to reimburse sending districts for the capital component of the tuition payments, as calculated in 603 CMR 1.07(2)(a)(iii)), but shall not affect the payments due to Commonwealth charter schools.

-(5) For each sending district, the sum of its tuition payment to each Commonwealth charter school, less any charter school capital facility reimbursement received pursuant to 603 CMR 1.)08(4), shall be used as the district's "total charter school tuition payment" for the purposes of M.G.L. c.
+Tuition Rate: For each sending district, the sum of its tuition payment to each Commonwealth charter school, less any charter school capital facility reimbursement received pursuant to 603 CMR 1.07(2)(b)), shall be used as the district's "total charter school tuition payment" for the purposes of M.G.L. c.
 71, § 89(i), and shall be used as the district's "total charter school tuition amount" for the purposes of M.G.L. c.
 71, § 89(gg).

-(7) (6) The State Treasurer shall make quarterly payments to Commonwealth charter schools.
+Tuition Payment: The State Treasurer shall make monthly payments to Commonwealth charter schools.
 In making such payments, the Commonwealth shall reduce each sending district's M.G.L. c.
-70 allocation by an amount sufficient to meet its charter school obligations for the quarter.
+70 allocation by an amount sufficient to meet its charter school obligations for the month .
 If there are insufficient M.G.L. c.
 70 funds to meet a district's obligation, the Commonwealth shall reduce other state aid allocated to the applicable cities and towns.
 If there are insufficient state aid funds of any kind to meet a district's obligation, the Board shall recommend to the Governor and legislature that a supplemental appropriation be made to pay any remaining obligation to the charter school(s).
-The Department shall notify both the Commonwealth charter school and the sending district(s) of the amount of these M.G.L. c.
-70 reductions.
+The Department shall notify both the Commonwealth charter school and the sending district(s) of the amount of these tuition payments.

-(8) The first quarterly payment to Commonwealth charter schools shall be based on each charter school's pre-enrollment report, filed with the Department pursuant to 603 CMR 1.)09(4).
-The remaining three quarterly payments of each fiscal year shall be based on updated enrollment reports, submitted to the Department by each charter school.
-Failure to submit a required enrollment report or charter school claim form may result in the withholding of some or all of a charter school's quarterly payment.
-Although each quarterly payment is intended to equal approximately one quarter of the projected annual amount, payments in the later quarters of each fiscal year shall include adjustments to correct any over- or under-payments in earlier quarters.(9) In its first year of operation, a Commonwealth charter school may be paid its first quarterly payment within 45 days after the start of the Commonwealth's fiscal year.
-The remaining three payments shall occur at the end of the Commonwealth's second, third, and fourth fiscal quarters.
-After its first year of operation, a Commonwealth charter school shall receive all of its quarterly payments, including its first quarter payment, at the end of the Commonwealth's fiscal quarters.
-The timing of all payments to charter schools is subject to the timely enactment of the Commonwealth's annual budget.
+Monthly Payments: The first five monthly payments to Commonwealth charter schools shall be based on each charter school's pre-enrollment report, filed with the Department pursuant to 603 CMR 1.08(5)).
+The remaining monthly payments of each fiscal year shall be based on updated enrollment reports, submitted to the Department by each charter school.
+Failure to submit a required enrollment report or charter school claim form may result in the withholding of some or all of a charter school’s monthly payment.
+Although each monthly payment is intended to equal approximately one twelfth of the projected annual amount, payments from December through June shall include adjustments to correct any over- or under-payments in earlier months of the fiscal year .

-(10) In order to facilitate the acquisition of cash-flow financing, the Commissioner may, at his discretion, provide a good faith estimate of the tuition payments expected to be made to a Commonwealth charter school during the current fiscal year, provided that such estimate shall not represent a commitment or obligation of the Commonwealth.

-(11) Transportation.
+Transportation: